Dejulia489/Dejulia489.github.io/_posts/2017-05-07-InstallNanoServer.md

 # Remoting into Nano Server

-Our Nano VM is up and running let's try to remote into our Nano server.
+We now have a Nano VM up and running in Hyper V, let's try remoting into it.

 First we will need to trust our new Nano Server's IP